More Links in Peace Programs

 Dan Richardson is the program associate for the Digital Threats to Democracy initiative inside the Democracy Program.
 He started as an intern with the Democracy Program in spring 2019 and then became a temporary program assistant, supporting projects in Guyana and Liberia.
 He then supported both the Tunisia and Guyana election observation missions.
 In 2020, Richardson joined the digital threats team, where he supported various projects countering digital threats to elections and democracy, including combating misinformation through social media monitoring and analysis, and supporting the development of the Carter Center’s media literacy program.
 Richardson holds a bachelor's degree in international studies from Miami University.

-Erika Lee
+Erika Perry

 Program Assistant

-Erika Lee joined The Carter Center in 2010 and currently offers logistical and administrative support to the Democracy Program's projects as a program assistant.
+Erika Perry joined The Carter Center in 2010 and currently offers logistical and administrative support to the Democracy Program's projects as a program assistant.
 Before 2014, she devoted most of her time to administrative and logistical support for the Center's Human Rights House and governance projects in the Democratic Republic of the Congo, and the Human Rights Defenders Initiative.
-Lee has her bachelor's degree in history and classical culture and her master's in nonprofit organizations with a focus on arts administration, both from the University of Georgia.
+Perry has her bachelor's degree in history and classical culture and her master's in nonprofit organizations with a focus on arts administration, both from the University of Georgia.

 Donate Now